Skip to main content

 What to Review Before a Florida DOT, FMCSA, MCS-90, or BMC Filing Question

-Many service fleets, sales vehicles, contractor trucks, and local business vans need commercial auto coverage but do not automatically need federal motor-carrier filings.
+Many service fleets, sales vehicles, contractor trucks, and local business vans need commercial auto coverage without automatically needing federal motor-carrier filings.

-IRP, HVUT, leases, lienholders, customer contracts, vendor portals, and certificate requests can create documentation needs separate from insurance filings.
+IRP, HVUT, leases, lienholders, customer contracts, vendor portals, and certificate requests can create documentation needs separate from FMCSA filings.

 Document checklist